apify/apify-docs/docs/storage.md

 ![Key-value store graphic]({{@asset images/key-value-overview.svg}})

-The easiest way to access your key-value stores is via the [Apify console](https://console.apify.com/storage#/keyValueStores), which provides a user-friendly interface for viewing or downloading the data and editing your key-value stores' properties.
+The easiest way to access your key-value stores is via [Apify Console](https://console.apify.com/storage#/keyValueStores), which provides a user-friendly interface for viewing or downloading the data and editing your key-value stores' properties.

 To manage your key-value stores, you can use the [Apify SDK](https://sdk.apify.com/docs/api/key-value-store),